 This degree is also paid well with a median annual salary of $102,280 and a 17% forecasted growth by the year of 2024.

 As we can see from this list, engineering careers are all highly paid.
 Another type of it is software engineering.
 During the master’s degree in this subject, students gain advanced technical skills in designing, testing, and maintaining software applications.
-They can apply them in various industries and sectors through working as software engineers, systems designers, etc.
+Surely this is one of highest paying master’s degrees you can get because of the important role the software engineer has.
+They can apply their skills in various industries and sectors through working as software engineers, systems designers, etc.

 15. Information Science